 How to Apply

 A separate application is required, in addition to the College application.
 The nursing admissions committee usually meets once a semester.
 Any applications received at least 2 weeks prior to the meeting are reviewed; applications received after are reviewed at the next meeting.
-There are no set dates when applications need to be in.
+Application deadlines are February for Fall admission and September 1st for Spring admission.

 Questions should be directed to Marsha Buehrer, administrative assistant, at mbuehrer@NorthwestState.edu or 419.267.1246.

-All programs in the Nursing Division are fully approved by the Ohio Board of Nursing.
+The Practical Nursing Certificate program is fully approved by the Ohio Board of Nursing.

 Gainful employment information for NSCC’s certificate programs is available online.
 Gainful employment information includes: estimated cost of the program, average student loan debt and types of jobs available.